To Future Listeners I

 Single-channel video, stereo sound

-A wax cylinder is frail and sensitive to environmental conditions, and thus the sounds recorded on its wax surface tend to disappear into noise over time.
-In the video, I repeatedly use a noise reduction plugin to keep the noise down from the song while gradually progressing toward the past.
-The process allows the song to play more clearly but after being perceived as noise by the software, it becomes more fragmented in an acoustic sense.
+Wax cylinders are fragile and sensitive to environmental conditions, and thus, the sounds recorded on its wax surface gradually deteriorate into noise over time.
+In the video, I make repeated use of a noise reduction plugin to reduce the noise in the song while gradually progressing toward the past.
+The process aims to make the song clearer, but as the software interprets the entire song as noise, the sound becomes increasingly fragmented in an acoustic sense.

 2022